 Opened: January 2017

 Brewer Jack Borgardt and three of his brothers a large part of the band Eagle Trace and Borgardt’s bright future could be in both brewing and music.
 The beers here, often with musically inspired names, represent a wide range of styles and are well crafted.
-Expect Eagle Park to move to bigger digs in the not-to-distant future.
+Eagle Park’s move to its current location in April 2018 meant more space for customers and a wide ranging food menu.
+Both are good developments.

 Opened: January 2017